hadiyarajesh/hadiyarajesh/README.md

 👨‍💻 Professional software architect/developer<br>
 👨‍💻 Kotlin | Spring Boot | Android<br>
-❤️ I love to learn new things and contribute to open-source community.
+❤️ Love to learn new things and contribute to open-source community.

 ### How to reach me